 Instructions

 - To the bowl of a stand mixer, add the warm milk.
-Sprinkle the yeast on top and stir to combine.
-Add condensed milk and egg then flour and salt.
+Sprinkle the yeast on top and stir to combine.1 cup whole milk, 1 tablespoon instant yeast

 - With lightly oiled hands so the dough doesn’t stick, shape the dough into a ball.
 Doesn’t have to be perfect.
 Place the dough in a bowl that’s been lightly greased with vegetable oil, seam side down.
 Cover with plastic wrap and allow to rise in a warm spot (~75-80ºF) for 1 ½ to 2 hours, or until the dough has doubled in size

 - Meanwhile, line a loaf pan with parchment paper, allowing some overhang, and set aside.
 If making rolls, line a 9x13-inch baking pan with parchment paper.
 After the dough has risen, gently punch it down and turn it out onto a clean, lightly floured work surface.
 Divide the dough into 3 large pieces, roughly the same size.
 If making rolls, divide the dough into 12 equally sized pieces, about 3 ounces each.
-Shape each piece into a tight ball
+Shape each piece into a tight ball.

 - Place the pieces of dough, seam side down, next to each other in the pan.
 They will be touching.
 For rolls, place in 4 rows of 3 rolls.
-Cover with plastic wrap and allow to rise until the top of dough is level with the rim of the pan, about 30-40 minutes
+Cover with plastic wrap and allow to rise until the top of dough is level with the rim of the pan, about 30-40 minutes.

 - Bake in the preheated oven 22-25 minutes or until the tops of the rolls are a deep golden brown.
 For rolls, bake 18-20 minutes.

 - Remove from the oven and cool in the pan for 5 minutes.
-Turn out the loaf onto a wire rack and allow to cool completely before serving
+Turn out the loaf onto a wire rack and allow to cool completely before serving.

 Notes

 - *To perform the windowpane test, pinch of a golf-ball sized piece of dough.
 I use my bench scraper to cut off a piece.
 Then, gently stretch the dough out, turning it slightly in your hands as you do, so you’re stretching it into a circle.
 The dough should remain intact and become translucent, allowing light to shine through it (hence the term, windowpane test) without breaking.
-If the dough breaks, knead it for a couple of more minutes and perform the test again
+If the dough breaks, knead it for a couple of more minutes and perform the test again.

-- Store cooled bread at room temperature in a plastic bag, bread bag or wrapped in plastic wrap for up to 5 days
+- Store cooled bread at room temperature in a plastic bag, bread bag or wrapped in plastic wrap for up to 5 days.

-- Store in the fridge up to one week
+- Store in the fridge up to one week.

 Comments